-🕑 SQL Se ecureTM Assess and audit security risks and access rights Suspect Windows Accounts Most current audit data as of Monday, September 26, 2022 Server: All servers in policy About: This report shows all the unresolved Windows Accounts s that have Server Logins or Server Files Security Permis sions.
-Recommendation: The Windows Accounts listed in this report may be orp Security Permissions that are no longer in Active Direc reports, configure data collection with the proper creder ory.
-If the accounts exist in Active Directory and you wis Server Logi 1 Туре Probable Status l - Server 1 Suspect □ Server 2 - Server 2 the second second second second Suspect Server 3 Suspect APPENDIX: Audit Data The following snapshots were use captured, check the filter settings nat audit data was SQL Server Version Audited On Server 1 SQL Serv rer 2019 v15.0.2095.3 9/15/2022 4:56:21 PM Server 2 SQL Serv rer 2017 v14.0.3356.20 9/15/2022 4:52:03 PM Server 3 SQL Serv er 2017 v14.0.3356.20 9/15/2022 4:56:23 PM
+🕑 SQL Se ecureTM Assess and audit secu rity risks and access righ nts

+ndows Account s of Monday, September 20

+Server: All servers in policy

+About: This report shows all the unresolved Windows Accounts s that have Server Logins o Server Files Security Permi ssions.

+Recommendation: tion: The Windows Accounts listed in this report may be orphaned logins.
+Review the list and consider removing any SQL Logins or Server Files Security Permissions that are no longer in Active Directory.
+If the accounts exist in Active Directory and you wish to remove them from future reports, configure data collection with the proper credentials that can verify the accounts in Active Directory.

+Server Logi 1 Туре Probable Statu 5

+Server 1

+Suspect

+□ Server 2

+- Server 2 the second second second second Suspect

+Server 3

+Suspect

+APPENDIX: Audit Data

+The following snapshots were use captured, check the filter settings hat audit data was

+SQL Server Version Audited On

+Server 1 SQL Sen ver 2019 v15.0.2095.3 9/15/2022 4:56:21 PM

+Server 2 SQL Ser ver 2017 v14.0.3356.20 9/15/2022 4:52:03 PM

+Server 3 SQL Serv /er 2017 v14.0.3356.20 9/15/2022 4:56:23 PM